rluvaton/bulk-download-packages-from-platform/README.md

 # Download top NPM packages

-For this to work you must have `.env` file look like this
+For this to work you must have `.env` file look like this at same directory as the package json

 ```dotenv
 LIBRARIES_IO_API_KEY=<your api key>
 ```